hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811197v1-e-catch-event-centric-cross-modal-attention-with-temporal-consistenc.md

 ---
 layout: default
-title: E-CaTCH: Event-Centric Cross-Modal Attention with Temporal Consistency and Class-Imbalance Handling for Misinformation Detection
+title: "E-CaTCH: Event-Centric Cross-Modal Attention with Temporal Consistency and Class-Imbalance Handling for Misinformation Detection"
 ---

 # E-CaTCH: Event-Centric Cross-Modal Attention with Temporal Consistency and Class-Imbalance Handling for Misinformation Detection